Mustafa-musta/Machine-Failure-Detection-Using-Serious-of-Sensors/README.md

-# Failure Detection Using Sensor
+# Failure Detection Using Serious of Sensors

 ### Problem Statement
 Sensors uses to detect the error in the system.
 This projects aims to use sensor data to detect the what is the cause of failure.